pollfish/docs/s2s.md

 You can easily retrieve through every callback how much money were earned in USD cents, by appending and reading param with name **cpa**.

+| **Note:** Demographic collection surveys will fire an s2s with CPA=0  and deliver no revenue to the publisher in all the different integration approaches since this is part of the onboarind process for the users.
+You can enable and provide a reward for the users for these surveys, through the App Settings area of the Dashboard to increase engagement.

 #### 5.2 Retrieving Reward Name and Reward Value for a given survey

 In every callback received, aside from money earned you can retrieve the Reward Name and Reward Value, by appending and reading params with name **reward_name** and/or **reward_value**.